 However, in their search for the truth, journalists will often have to strike the balance between serving their readers and publishing information that may be detrimental to a person or company within esports.
 For example, if there is an internal rift within an esports team, or a player is poached, or if there are allegations of match fixing.

-Journalists must ensure they are accurate at all times - the NUJ code of conduct offers a good list of guidelines to follow.
-Getting a story wrong can be problematic, especially if the article accuses a person or company of wrongdoing - this can be libellous and damage the journalist or publication's reputation as well.
-Because of this, it's the journalist's responsibility to ensure what they are publishing is correct by checking their facts/sources and doing their research thoroughly.
+Journalists must ensure they are accurate at all times – the NUJ code of conduct offers a good list of guidelines to follow.
+Getting a story wrong can be problematic, especially if the article accuses a person or company of wrongdoing – this can be libellous to them and damage the journalist or publication’s reputation as well.
+Because of this, it’s the journalist’s/editor’s responsibility to ensure what they are publishing is correct by checking their facts/sources and doing their research thoroughly.